aconz2/aconz2.github.io/_posts/2017-12-16-But-I-can't-google-that.md

 I don't want to drone on about the downsides of comment sections because like I said, I occasionally find interesting links, arguments, opinions, experiences, etc. that would be hard to come by anywhere else.
 That being said, here is a very common comment that I see under anything programming language related:

-> <Language Name> seems cool, but its such a horrible name because you can't google for it
+> &lt;Language Name&gt; seems cool, but its such a horrible name because you can't google for it

 This provides no value and is such a silly thing to say.
 Let's ramble off a list of programming languages that have names that have obvious [homographs](https://en.wikipedia.org/wiki/Homograph):